Roger McCreary: Tennessee Titans

 The Tennessee Titans selected McCreary in the second round (35th overall) of the 2022 NFL draft.
 He was the fifth cornerback selected.

 He started all 17 games in his rookie season, finishing with 84 total tackles, one interception, and eight passes defensed.
 McCreary also helped force a notable turnover on Week 15 against the Los Angeles Chargers, by jumping out of bounds to tip a pass mid-air by Justin Herbert, which was received by Joshua Kalu for an assisted interception.

 McCreary moved into the starting nickelback position for the 2023 season.
 He played in 15 games with 11 starts, recording 86 tackles, two sacks, six passes defensed, one interception, and a forced fumble.

 During the 2024 season, McCreary appeared in 15 games, recording 50 tackles, a pass deflection, three pressures, and a sack.

 Los Angeles Rams

 On October 27, 2025, McCreary and a conditional 2026 sixth-round pick were traded to the Los Angeles Rams in exchange for a conditional fifth-round pick.
+He was placed on injured reserve on November 26 after suffering a hip injury in Week 12 against the Tampa Bay Buccaneers.
+McCreary was activated on December 29, ahead of the team's Week 17 matchup against the Atlanta Falcons.

+Detroit Lions

+On March 13, 2026, McCreary signed with the Detroit Lions on a one-year contract.